OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 **With a regular iTunes account:**

 Mercifully, Apple will issue a free development provisioning profile even if you're not a paying developer.
 You can obtain the profile with Xcode using your regular Apple account - simply build an empty iOS project and extract embedded.mobileprovision from the app container.
-The NCC blog explains this process in great detail <sup>[10]</sup>.
+The NCC blog post explains this process in great detail.

 Once you have obtained the provisioning profile, you can check its contents with the *security* tool.
 Besides the allowed certificates and devices, you'll find the entitlements granted to the app in the profile.
 You'll need those later for code signing, so extract them to a separate plist file as shown below.
 It is also worth having a look at the contents of the file to check if everything looks as expected.